-The Alliance also procured 19 various safety videos which are maintained at their Avondale PA headquarters for their members to use to train their staff and employees.
-Ten of the videos are in English and nine are in Spanish.
+The Alliance also maintains 19 various safety videos at their Avondale, PA headquarters for their members to use to train their staff and employees.
+Ten (10) of the videos are in English and nine (9) are in Spanish.

 Outreach and Communication

-Communications between the AMI Alliance and OSHA continues throughout the year in the form of technical assistance and OSHA Updates that affect the mushroom growing industry.
-Topics discussed in the past year included: Recordkeeping, OSHA's Heat Illness Prevention Campaign, OSHA's Temporary Worker Initiative (TWI), Hazard Communication 2102 and developing a Chemical Inventory, Fall Protection and various other safety and health issues.
+Communications between the AMI and OSHA continues throughout the year in the form of technical assistance and OSHA Updates that affect the mushroom growing industry.
+Topics discussed in the past year included: Recordkeeping, Electric Arc Flash, OSHA's Heat Illness Prevention Campaign, OSHA's Expanding Reporting Requirements, Fall Protection and various other safety and health issues.

 Promoting the National Dialogue on Workplace Safety and Health

-The Alliance continued to have success in the sixth year of the agreement.
+The Alliance continued to have success in the ninth year of the agreement.
 The implementation team has continued to grow in the past year adding members representing several new companies.
-As was with the first five years of the agreement, the Alliance group has continued to voluntarily provide individual company injury/illness data.
+As was with the first nine (9) years of the agreement, the Alliance group has continued to voluntarily provide individual company injury/illness data.
 This statistical information has allowed the localized industry to share in their trends and respond by targeting specific hazards.
-The injury/illness data has shown to be consistent from year to year and more statistically reliable for use.
-The continued gathering of this information will continue to develop measurable benchmarks for the industry employers to utilize in future years.
-The Alliance group continues to develop "Mushroom Industry" specific sample safety programs which have been disseminated amongst their member companies.
+The injury/illness data has shown to be consistent from year to year and more statistically reliable for use because of higher rates of submission among U.S. mushroom farms.
+The gathering of this information will continue to develop measurable benchmarks for the industry to utilize in future years.
+The Alliance group continues to develop "Mushroom Industry" specific sample safety programs which have been disseminated among member companies.

 The annual activities of the Alliance group continue to have a major impact on the Mushroom industries' Hispanic Workforce.
 It is estimated that 90% of the estimated 12,000 employee workforce in this industry are Hispanic.

-The focus of the Alliance's seventh year is the continuation of the development of sample safety programs for the Mushroom Industry.
-In the last year the group has developed or is in the process of developing and releasing six additional programs.
-As noted above the Alliance also created a more detailed injury/illness data log job which will be used as a resource to target additional safety and health program needs.
+The focus of the Alliance's tenth year is the continuation of the development of safety programs and tools for the Mushroom Industry.
+In the last year, the group has developed bilingual, electronic-based training apps to individualize worker safety training for mushroom farm employees.
+As noted above, the Alliance also improved the submission rate of OSHA injury log data, which improves the detailed injury/illness data log analysis that is used as a resource to target additional safety and health program needs.